RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 	Many researchers may opt out of deep diving into Google's JavaScript because of their heavy obfuscation and optimization.
 	This could be an ideal location for hackers or security researchers to find undiscovered DOM based vulnerabilities.

-### Reading all the Js files and find something from Js code are hard so
+### Reading all the Js files and finding something within Js code are hard becuase of CODE OBFUSCATION & OPTIMIZATION so

        Click on the Global listner from threads and you can see all the POST request that has been made within JS files.
      		To Understand about listner and How to use it find vulnerabilty in JS code :